stanford-ccb/ccb-id/README.md

 ## Using other data

 The CCB-ID scripts allow using custom data as inputs to model building.
-However, these custom data should share the same formats as the data in `support_files/`.
-Other modifications can be made to the CCB-ID approach, such as using a custom reducer or custom classification model.
+These custom data should share the same formats as the data in `support_files/`.
+Other modifications can be made to the CCB-ID approach, such as using a custom data reducer or custom classification models.
 This is done by saving these custom objects to a python `pickle` file, then using `ccb-id train` options like `--reducer /path/to/reducer.pck` or `--models /path/to/model1.pck /path/to/model2.pck`.
-The idea here was to allow you to bring your own data to run new models, but have the defaults set to the NEON/ECODSE data.
+The idea here was to allow you to bring your own data to run new models.
+Currently, the defaults set to use the NEON/ECODSE data.

 ## Install options

 Users have several options for installing CCB-ID.
-I recommend using [Singularity](http://singularity.lbl.gov/), as the packaged was developed in a singularity container environment.
+I recommend using [Singularity](#singularity), as the packaged was developed in a singularity container environment.
+[Conda](#conda) and [pip](#pip) installs are supported, too.

 ### Singularity

-Singularity containers can be used to package workflows, software, libraries, and data, and can be transferred across machines.
+[Singularity](http://singularity.lbl.gov/) containers can be used to package workflows, software, libraries, and data, and can be transferred across machines.
 The CCB-ID package comes with a Singularity build script to run the module, and contains the full CCB-ID workflow.
 To use it, you must have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and Singularity installed (instructions for [Linux](http://singularity.lbl.gov/install-linux), [Mac](http://singularity.lbl.gov/install-mac), or [Windows](http://singularity.lbl.gov/install-windows)).
 You can then run:

 ```sh
 # clone the repo then build the singularity image